 If you live in a dry climate, a humidistat is pretty straightforward; it just turns a humidifier on and off.
 That's about as simple as it gets.

 If you are in a humid climate, some people have taken to wiring in humidistats as dehumidistats to help control humidity when they are away.

-If you want to truly control humidity along with cooling for comfort get a system and thermostat that has that function.
-This setup won’t help with that.
+If you want to truly control humidity AND have a system that cools for comfort, get a system and thermostat that has that function.
+This setup won't help with that.

 The reason for this is simple…

 This is why it is common to see these in second homes of snowbirds in Florida or people who travel a lot.
-The thinking is when you are away, you care about the humidity in the house and not the temperature which has a measure of truth to it… but often these controls cause more heartache than anything else due to common misunderstandings.
+The thinking is that when you are away, you care about the humidity in the house and not the temperature, which has a measure of truth to it.
+However, these controls often cause more heartache than anything else due to common misunderstandings.

 The most significant cause of misunderstanding is that they can be wired in two different ways:

 - Open to prevent the system from running (most common)

 Let's look at each method and how to wire them and set them.

 Open to prevent the system from running (Series)